rileste-r/Deploy_Globally_Available_Application/Module 1 - SQL Server/README.md

 ------

 **!!!
-At the end of this exercise, you will have geo-replicated SQL database for your application. !!!**
+At the end of this module, you will have geo-replicated SQL database for your application. !!!**